K-patel123/Giftcardextension/README.md

 ```
 php artisan vendor:publish --force
 ```
-* Log into the Bagisto admin panel, locate the Paypal payment gateway section, enter the credentials, and start accepting payments.
+* Log into the Bagisto admin panel, locate the Paypal payment gateway section, enter the credentials, and start accepting payments also add the credentials in loadpaypalscipt method.

 * Add the below code in the CartResource File after the payment_method_title :